-- approve access arrangements for three regulated pipelines in Western Australia: the Dampier to Bunbury Natural Gas Pipeline (DBNGP), the Goldfields Gas Pipeline (GGP) and the Mid-West and South-West Gas Distribution System (GDS).
+- Approve access arrangements for three full regulated pipelines in Western Australia: the Dampier to Bunbury Natural Gas Pipeline, Goldfields Gas Pipeline, and Mid-West and South-West Gas Distribution System.
 Access arrangements provide the prices and terms and conditions under which third party users can access the regulated pipelines to transport and receive gas.

-- administer the gas licensing regime.
-This role involves issuing licences to entities generating, transmitting, distributing or retailing gas in Western Australia, monitoring and enforcing compliance with licence conditions and approving customer protection measures.
+- Administer the gas licensing regime.
+This role involves issuing licences to entities that generate, transmit, distribute or retail gas in Western Australia, monitoring and enforcing compliance with licence conditions, and approving customer protection measures.

-- oversight of the Gas Retail Market Scheme to ensure the market is regulated and operated in a manner that is efficient, open and competitive, and fair to gas market participants and their customers.
+- Oversee the Gas Retail Market Scheme to ensure the market is regulated and operated in a manner that is efficient, open, competitive, and fair to gas market participants and their customers.

-The ERA does not have a role in setting retail electricity and gas prices, which are set by Government.
+The ERA does not have a role in setting retail electricity and gas prices.
+These are set by the State Government.